Xiaofei-it/ToyRoom/doc/THEORY.md

 rather resemblance to the one RxJava, but their philosophies, implementations and usages are quite different, which is described from the following aspects:

+1. Aims.
+The Shelly library aims to solve the difficulties of maintaining the source code, which is caused by the increasing amount of listeners or events used in asynchronous tasks, However, RxJava does not solve this problem.

-1. Implementations.
+2. Implementations.
 The `Domino` of the Shelly library bears a rather resemblance to the one of the `Observable` of RxJava.
 However, since the usages of the Shelly library and RxJava are different, there exists quite a lot of differences between them, especially in that the `Domino` takes two generic type arguments and has a `Tile` function as one of its fields, which returns a `Player` after being called.
 After all, it is these differences that make the Shelly library work.

-2. Actions performed.
+3. Actions performed.
 The `Domino` of the Shelly library has many methods similar to the ones of the `Observable` of RxJava.
 Such methods are used for data flow control and thread scheduling.
 However, the `Domino` has many `perform` methods used for performing various actions at a time, which is a feature RxJava does not support.